malcrom/WaypointCreator/README.md

 # ![logo](https://github.com/malcrom/WaypointCreator/blob/master/images/make_go_xyz.png)

 If you wish to locate this npc in game you can right click on a point and then click "Make .go xyz".
 I this case it will copy ".go xyz -320.78665 -787.35364 56.93638" to your clipboard so you can paste it in game to take you to the location.
 Note: Make sure you are on the right map before doing this or you may find yourself falling.

+# Pathing "The main reason we are here"